How to Work Remotely: 10 Ways to Boost Productivity

 - If you need some help or support to be more effective, let your manager know.
 On that same note, reach out to your teammates to see if there’s any way you can help them while remote.

-One of the best quotes about communication is from writer George Bernard Shaw: “The single biggest problem in communication is the illusion that it has taken place.”
-When working from home, it’s easy for people to withdraw into their own silos and assume everyone is on the same page—only to discover that’s not the case at all.
-Both employees and managers can help their teams (and themselves) become better remote workers by communicating early and often.
+When working from home, it’s easy for people to withdraw into their own workloads and assume everyone is on the same page—only to discover that’s not the case at all.
+Both employees and managers can help their teams (and themselves) become better remote workers by communicating often.

 - Wake up on time, giving yourself enough time to get ready in the morning before the workday starts.

 - Start the workday by deciding what you want to focus on that day.
-You can use a traditional to-do list or something more sophisticated like project management software.
+You can use a traditional to-do list or something more sophisticated like project tracking software.